-You said no jargon!
 What is RFM segmentation?

-RFM was first developed several years ago for the direct mailing industry, where marketers would use it to decide the sort of mail catalogues that different families would receive.
-For example, some families would receive catalogues that showcased high-priced items, while others received inexpensive ones, and some wouldn’t even get a catalogue – all based on how they scored on a set of 3 variables as defined by the RFM model.
+RFM segments were first developed several years ago for the direct mailing industry, where marketers would use it to decide the sort of mail catalogues that different families would receive.
+For example, some families would receive catalogues that showcased high-priced items, while others received inexpensive ones.
+Some wouldn’t even get a catalogue — and all of these decisions were based on how they scored on a set of the three variables defined by the RFM model.

 RFM analysis is valuable for three reasons:

-- Identify specific groups of customers
+- Identify specific groups of customers.

-- Target them for marketing campaigns
+- Target them for marketing campaigns.

-- Promote repeat purchase and loyalty
+- Promote repeat purchases and loyalty.

-- Defend against attrition/defection
+- Defend against attrition/defection.

-- Acquire new customers who resemble your very best customers
+- Acquire new customers who resemble your very best customers.

-How achievable is it? (clue: very achievable)
+How achievable is RFM segmentation? (clue: very achievable)

 RFM segmentation is designed to increase the monetary value of your customers by stimulating recency and frequency.

-On the flipside, finding out who your lapsed customers are can lead to the reactivation of once loyal brand advocates.
+On the flip side, finding out who your lapsed customers are can lead to the reactivation of once-loyal brand advocates.

-How to segment by recency
+Segment by recency

 Recency of purchase can indicate how engaged a customer is with your brand.

-Let’s say you are a fast fashion brand, selling at a low price per item so, you want your customers to purchase at least once per season.
-For you, a customer that has bought in the last 3 months is an active customer and a customer who hasn’t purchased in over 3 months is considered lapsed.
+Let’s say you are a fast fashion brand, selling at a low price per item.
+In that case, you probably want your customers to purchase at least once per season.
+For you, a customer that has made a purchase in the last three months is an active customer and a customer who hasn’t purchased in over three months is considered lapsed.

-How to segment by frequency
+Segment by frequency